 COBRA coverage may be terminated early if your premiums aren’t paid in a timely manner, your employer discontinues the group health plan, or you begin new coverage through another group health plan, to name a few reasons.

-When you’re unemployed and can’t afford COBRA premiums, you may want to consider short term health insurance as an alternative.
+If you're unemployed but COBRA is too expensive, you may want to consider short-term health insurance.
 These plans are designed for temporary situations, and the benefits they include reflect that purpose.
+But it's important to note that a short-term medical plan wouldn't cover the same scope of benefits as COBRA would.

-Short-term medical insurance is more limited than group or individual major medical insurance.
-It helps pay for covered medical expenses related to injuries and sudden illnesses.
+Short-term medical insurance is not a major medical plan.
+Instead, it helps pay for covered medical expenses related to injuries and sudden illnesses.
 Most short-term coverage includes benefits for doctor office visits, hospitalization, and emergency care.
 Plans vary, of course, and some have benefits for a few basic preventive screenings or extra non-insurance benefits for dental and vision care.

 Short-term plans don’t include all of the 10 essential health benefits (e.g., maternity) and preventive services required by the Affordable Care Act (ACA), and aren’t likely to cover pre-existing conditions.
 As such, premiums tend to be lower than COBRA and individual major medical premiums—you aren’t getting the same level of coverage.